YHNdnzj/systemd-cleanup-pacman-hook/README.md

 ### Usage

-Just remove packages like usual using `pacman`, and it will be taken care of automatically for you.
+Just remove packages as usual using `pacman`, and it will be taken care of automatically for you.

 #### Check for broken symlinks